 So, what should you be doing now to prepare?
 Where do you start and what guidance should you use?

-Come along to this free 1-hour webinar where Maureen will explore the changes to the EYFS, consider what the available guidance offers and support you to think about how you will get ready for the changes, one step at a time.
+Subscribe to Kinderly Learn and get up to date with the latest EYFS changes.
+On this webinar recording, Maureen explores the changes to the EYFS, considers what the available guidance offers and supports you to think about how you will get ready for the changes, one step at a time.

 The webinar will address: